 Now that we’ve convinced you to get jewelry and wedding ring insurance, how can you do it?
 The most important thing you can do is be knowledgeable about the jewelry you own.
 One way you can do this is by asking questions when you’re purchasing items.
-If you’re not sure what questions to ask when picking out diamonds, check out this post.

 If you want to insure jewelry you already own or get wedding ring insurance, you need to get the piece appraised.
 You can’t fully protect your jewelry unless you know the value of it.
 An appraisal will account for all the most critical elements of the jewelry and diamonds, including carat weight, cut, color, clarity, quality of diamonds, types of metal and weight used, and any distinctive markings, model numbers, or stamps.
 Before you begin this process, make sure your appraiser has the proper credentials to review your piece.
 You should make sure to reappraise your jewelry over time so you continue to have an accurate assessment of the value.